openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 ### Creating the Authentication Policy

-Authentication policy configure the OpenZiti Network to delegate authentication one or more OIDC providers.
+Authentication policies configure the OpenZiti Network to delegate authentication one or more OIDC providers.
 To create the authentication policy you only need the id of the external jwt signer (from above).
 Shown below is a `bash` example.
 Replace the values accordingly.
 Capture the returned identity, it will be necessary after creating the external jwt signer: